emqx/emqx-extension-java-sdk/README.md

 4. Copy the `examples/SampleHandler.java` into your project.
 5. Successfully compile all the source codes.

+Note: NOT read/write `System.out.*` and `System.in` Stream.
+They are used to communicate with EMQ X.

 ## Deploy

 After compiled all source codes, you should deploy the `sdk` and your class files into EMQ X.